About Jesuit Dallas

 In addition to a full academic curriculum, Jesuit's faculty and renowned counseling department guide students' social, spiritual, academic and personal growth through a variety of faith formation, athletic and extracurricular activities.
 More than three out of every four students participates in at least one of the 54 varsity, junior varsity and freshman teams in 19 sports.
 When all extracurricular activities are included, the participation rate approaches 100%.

-Community service is one of Jesuit Dallas' most distinguising hallmarks.
+Community service is one of Jesuit Dallas' most distinguishing hallmarks.
 Students participate in the largest, most comprehensive high school community service program in Texas and one of the largest nationwide.
 Jesuit students contribute nearly 100,000 hours of service each year to over 100 agencies in the Dallas area and throughout the world.

 The School's focus on formation of the whole person results in men who exemplify the ideal described in The Profile of the Graduate.
 The more than 10,000 graduates — Men for Others — serve as leaders in communities througout the globe.
 As described by Jesuit president Mike Earsing, "Our students are not just called to be the best in the world; they are called to be the best for the world."